Is bankruptcy right for me?

 Often debt becomes unmanageable after a job loss.
 Even if you find a new job you may have fallen behind on your bills while you were searching.
 It may be that your income is lower than it once was and you simply can’t keep up.
 Many face difficulties after a medical emergency with the lost pay and high medical bills that come afterwards.
 Some face financial stress as their family situation changes, either through separation or divorce.
 Perhaps it is a business failure that leads to overwhelming obligations.
 For many, debt simply grows until it is no longer manageable.

 Some signs that your debt has become unmanageable may include:

 Creditors call you at home and work about payments.
 You have collection lawsuits against you.
-You routinely use one credit card to pay another.
+You routinely use one loan to pay another.
 You have fallen behind on house payments.
 Your wages are being garnished.
 Your car is about to be repossessed.
-You find yourself regularly renewing payday loans.
+You find yourself renewing payday loans.
 Your household utilities are about to be disconnected.
 You continue to pay your debts but the balances never come down.

 Making a decision

 I can help you make a more informed decision by letting you know your legal rights.
 I am happy to discuss how a Chapter 7 or a Chapter 13 bankruptcy may help you.
 Please feel free to call my office at 601-853-9966.